 Let’s assume that we need to invest in such a manner that, after two years, we’ll receive $75,000.
 The rate of interest is 3.5% per year and the payment will be made at the start of each month.
 The details are:

 We get the results below:

 The above function returns PMT as $3,240.20.
-It is the monthly cash outflow required to realize $75,000 in two years.
+This is the monthly cash outflow required to realize $75,000 in two years.
 In this example:

-- The [type] argument is set to 1 to indicate that the payment of the investment will be made at the beginning of each quarter.
+The [type] argument is set to 1 to indicate that the payment of the investment will be made at the beginning of each period.

-- The value 3,240.20 includes the principal and interest but no taxes, reserve payments, or fees that are sometimes associated with loans.
+The value $3,240.20 includes the principal and interest but no taxes, reserve payments, or fees.